CircleCI-Public/go-orb/README.md

 ## Contributing
-We welcome [issues](https://github.com/CircleCI-Public/go-orb/issues) to and [pull requests](https://github.com/CircleCI-Public/go-orb/pulls) against this repository!
+We welcome [issues](https://github.com/CircleCI-Public/go-orb/issues) and [pull requests](https://github.com/CircleCI-Public/go-orb/pulls) against this repository!
 For further questions/comments about this or other orbs, visit the Orb Category of [CircleCI Discuss](https://discuss.circleci.com/c/orbs).

 ### Publishing